-Beta interferons: These are some of the most common drugs used to treat MS. They ease the severity and frequency of flares.
+Beta interferons: These are some of the most common drugs used to treat MS. They make flares less frequent and less severe.
 They can also cause flu-like symptoms, like aches, fatigue, fever, and chills, but these should fade within a few months.
 They may make you slightly more likely to get an infection.
 That’s because they lower the number of white blood cells, which help your immune system fight illnesses.
 They include:

 You can take other medications as a pill:

-Cladribrine (Mavenclad) is a pill taken once a day for five days for one month and once a day again for the second month.
+Cladribine (Mavenclad) is a pill taken once a day for 5 days for a month and once a day again for the second month.
 You may need another course in a year.
 It is not for treating relapsing forms of MS, including relapsing-remitting disease and active secondary progressive disease.
-It can affect your immune system and make you susceptable to other infections, so you will need to be monitored.
-You could also have hair loss and experience some rashes.
+It can affect your immune system and make you more likely to get other infections, so you will need to be monitored.
+You could also have hair loss and rashes.

 Dimethyl fumarate (Tecfidera) is a tablet you take twice a day.
 It can lower your immune cells, so the doctor will do regular blood tests to keep an eye on them.
 The drug's most common side effects are flushing, stomach pain, diarrhea, nausea, and vomiting.
 An active ingredient similar to the one in Tecfidera is linked to four cases of PML.